AkkoS2/Yume/README.md

     * - [ ] Features: Logs everywhere

 * Development Statuses
-    * [1] Commands/Features Completed: 87
+    * [1] Commands/Features Completed: 88
-    * [2] To-Do Commands/Features: 47
+    * [2] To-Do Commands/Features: 32
     * [3] Not Necessary Anymore: 4
     * [4] Implemented by Discord: 5
-    * [5] Discarded: 22
+    * [5] Discarded: 26
-    * Total: 134 (Excluding <strong>3, 4 & 5</strong>)
+    * Total: 120 (Excluding <strong>3, 4 & 5</strong>)

 <h2 align="center"> DISCLAIMER </h2>

 <ul>
-    <li> I do not own any rights to the images utilized here, all images are propriety of their own artists.don't plan to use them to make any profit.
+    <li> I do not own any rights to the images utilized here, all images are propriety of their own artists, I don't plan to use them to make any profit.
     <li> If you are the owner of one or, some of the images and, want them removed, please send a message to me and It will be done right away.
 </ul>

 <h2 align="center"> Have a sugestion? </h2>

-This is my first project and, you can even say that this will be the start of my Github, so if you have any suggestions or ideas for new commands, you can told them to me and I will analyze then carefully.
+This is my first project and, so if you have any suggestions or ideas for new commands, you can told them to me and I will analyze then carefully.
 Yume will be builded as carefully as possible, so it can be used with zero worries.
 Thanks for the attention!

 <h6>Thank you so much <a href="https://github.com/reggi">Thomas Reggi</a>! for allowing me to use your fortune cookies list.</h6>